 Below you will find a short list of low-interest credit cards.
 If you have any experiences with these cards, or have any other suggestions, please share them in the comments below.
 I will adjust this list based on recommendations from readers.

 PenFed Promise VISA Card.
 The PenFed Promise VISA offers cardholders a variable purchase and cash advance APR of 7.99% to 16.99% APR based on your credit worthiness.
 Your APR will vary with the market based on the Prime Rate.
 Cash advances can be made without a fee, and the cash advance APR will vary with the market based on the Prime Rate and is currently 9.99%.
 The PenFed Promise VISA does not carry an annual fee and also does not carry a rewards program.
-In order to qualify for this card PenFed requires you to be PenFed Credit Union member.
-To join PenFed Credit Union, you, or someone in your family to be associated with the military or the American Red Cross.
+In order to submit an application for this card PenFed requires you to be PenFed Credit Union member.
+To join PenFed Credit Union, you, or someone in your family needs to be associated with the military or the American Red Cross.
 You can get around this requirement and establish membership status by joining either the National Military Family Association or Voices for America’s Troops with a low one time fee.
 Be sure to note PenFed Credit Union membership does not guarantee your credit card application will be approved, you will still need to go through the normal credit card application process.
 An additional note with this card membership you agree to “go green” which means as a PenFed Promise Cardholder you must agree to receive all credit card statements electronically.

 Simmons First Visa® Platinum.
 The most vanilla of all credit cards ever created, the Simmons First Visa® Platinum card offers cardholders a very low variable purchase APR of 7.25%.
 That is the only thing worth mentioning about this credit card because there is no introductory offer or a rewards program.
 Owning the Simmons First Visa® Platinum doesn’t cost anything as there is no annual fee.